Child Custody Determined by Psychological Evaluation in San Diego

 - Provide a temporary or interim custody recommendation if necessary.

-Your San Diego attorney and you have a right to review these tests and, if necessary, request a re-evaluation or dismissal of the results if it is determined that they are irrelevant or unsubstantiated.
+Your San Diego child custody attorney and you have a right to review these tests and, if necessary, request a re-evaluation or dismissal of the results if it is determined that they are irrelevant or unsubstantiated.

 Being involved in a child-custody-related conflict can be stressful and confusing, especially if you are also asked to participate in a psychological evaluation.
 However, throughout the entire process, you have a right to discuss your case with an experienced San Diego family law attorney.
 At Mattis Law, A.P.C., our legal team can explain when to request an evaluation, when to consent to one, how to prepare for one, and how to respond to the results.
 With years of experience, our legal team can provide thorough legal guidance throughout this difficult time and advocate for your best interests in a custody case.
 For an attorney who will strive to protect the future of your children and your family, make the call to (858) 328-4400.